nathanah/Hobbyte/User Guide.md

 ## Chat

-Our chat interface utilizes "Gifted Chat by FaridSafi" (https://github.com/FaridSafi/react-native-gifted-chat).
+Our chat interface utilizes "[Gifted Chat](https://github.com/FaridSafi/react-native-gifted-chat) by FaridSafi".
 It's behavior and layout is similar to Apple's iMessage.
 It allows the user to enter a message in a discrete text box at the bottom of the screen and then send it.
 The sender's messages appear on the right and other member's messages appear on the left with a corresponding avatar and username.

 User's can scroll up to see previous messsages.